 The bus conductor had never gotten down at the bridge before.
 So here he is walking about when the driver stopped the bus for me to see the bridge.

-Arriving to Chicham village.
+Arriving at Chicham village.
 Lahaul and Spiti.

 But here she was the night before helping her neighbor make vegetable momos with pure cow ghee.

 Key monastery.
 I didn’t see many people of Spiti casually hugging each other or holding hands.
 The physical distance amongst people is unusual.
+But look at these two girls.

 A child running freely out of Key Gompa.